 - Due to the weight of the soil gutters tend to cave inward.
 Gutter spaces allow the gutters to maintain the form needed in order to garden properly.

 Secured the gutters to wire fencing with the use of wire tie.
 Attach gutters to a structure or wood posts using multiple 2 inch screws.

 Placement, Watering, and Tips

 Because of the shallowness of the gutters and the heat of summer the soil can dry out quickly.
-I would advise utilizing a drip system and watering twice a day – in the morning and after the sun sets.
+I would advise utilizing a drip system or soaker hose and water at least twice a day.

 It is best to place the gutters facing east.
 This allows for morning to early afternoon sunlight, preventing the gutters from being in the sun during the hottest time of the day.

-Take time to inspected the gutters at the beginning of each growing season.
+Take time to inspect the gutters at the beginning of each growing season.
 Also, mix existing soil with fresh, adding compost as needed.

 I am often asked if growing food in aluminum or galvanized containers creates a metallic taste in the foods.
 The answer is, no. The next question, am I concerned about metal leaching into the soil and contaminating the soil?
 Once again, the answer is no. Use newer containers and nothing second hand.
 This helps to identify the age and whether it is lead free.
 Make sure to learn more about selecting the best containers for the job.